mmu-webdesign/Level4-web-term-1/CSS/css01/09-the-letter.md

 <figure>
 <img src="media/ex-09-3.png" alt="exercise-09.html rendered in the browser">
 <figcaption>
-VSC will help you by prompting you with fon-family options to select.
+VSC will help you by prompting you with <code>font-family</code> options to select.
 </figcaption>
 </figure>